-PTS is responsible for the construction, maintenance, enforcement and administration of most of the university's existing and new parking facilities, also for customer service, business operations, and providing staffing and traffic coordination plans for thousands of annual campus events.
+Parking and Transportation Services (PTS) is responsible for the construction, maintenance, enforcement and administration of most of the university's existing and new parking facilities, customer service, business operations and providing staffing and traffic coordination plans for thousands of annual campus events.

-PTS also administers the university's fleet vehicles, controls the Buff Bus routes connecting residence halls with campus, and oversees campus alternative transportation programs.
+PTS also maintains the university's fleet vehicles, controls the Buff Bus routes connecting residence halls with campus and oversees campus alternative transportation programs.

-The University of Colorado's Parking & Transportation Services' mission is to support the university by maximizing campus access.
-We are a customer-oriented team of professionals dedicated to providing innovative solutions and options to meet our community's transportation needs.
-Our success depends upon supporting and investing in our workforce, meeting our fiscal responsibilities as a self-funded university business and planning for a sustainable future.
+Our department's success depends upon supporting and investing in our workforce, meeting our fiscal responsibilities as a self-funded university business, and planning for a sustainable future.

 PTS is one of the university's self-funded auxiliary departments.
-It receives no tax dollars or tuition fees to support its parking, fleet or bus operations.
+It receives no tax dollars or tuition fees to support its parking or bus operations.
 Costs for all of PTS' operations must be offset by fees assessed to UCB parking and transportation system users.

 38 of the 159 parking zones on campus are controlled by departments other than PTS.
 These zones contain about 3,500 parking spaces.
 The Research Property System, the Research Park, the Family Housing System, the Department of Athletics, the Housing Maintenance operation, the University Foundation, and the Alumni Center are examples of university departments that control parking facilities/lots on campus.